brendanprice2003/Decode.js/README.md

 # Decode.js

 This module enables the user to put a video file in the source directory, extract frames, turn those frames into binary data, then give an interface for the user to access the frames that are in binary form.
+All through HTTP protocols, which means it can be done remotely, very easily.

 ### Steps for reproduction